tomasfarias/airflow-dbt-python/README.md

 `airflow-dbt-python` is tested in Python 3.7, 3.8, and 3.9, although it could also support older versions.

-On the Airflow side, we test with version 1.10.12.
-More testing is planned to ensure compatibility with 2.x version of Airflow.
+On the Airflow side, we unit test with versions 1.10.12 and upwards, including the latest version 2 release.
+Regardless, more testing is planned to ensure compatibility with version 2 of Airflow.

-Finally, `airflow-dbt-python` requires the latest `dbt` version as of the time of writing: 0.19.
-Version 0.20 should not introduce any changes that break `airflow-dbt-python` but further testing is required.
+Finally, `airflow-dbt-python` requires at least `dbt` version 0.19.
+Unit tests have verified to pass with version 0.20 after minor changes that should not have major effects anywhere else.
+Regardless, support for version 0.20 of dbt should be considered experimental.

 # Installing